-Middle Point School Gadernheim consists of a primary school and a vocational and general secondary school in Lautertal in the district of Bergstraße, and is attended by around 400 children and young people aged between 6 and 17 from four municipalities.
-As its name suggests, it encompasses different types of school in the area.
+Mittelpunktschule Gadernheim consists of a primary school and a vocational and general secondary school in Lautertal in the district of Bergstraße, and is attended by around 400 children and young people aged between 6 and 17 from four municipalities.
+As its name suggests, it performs an integrating role in the region.